Check out these beautiful waterfalls in Arkansas

 OZARK MOUNTAINS (northwest and north-central Arkansas)

 High Bank Twin Falls: To reach the waterfall, park at High Bank Canoe Access for the Mulberry River. walk east along the shoulder of Ark.
 215 across a small bridge.
 Once on the other side, look for a beaten path (there is no sign) leading off to your left.
-Follow it across a small stream with waterfalls of its own and keep walking until you arrive at High Bank Twin Falls.
+Follow it across a small stream with natural waterfalls of its own and keep walking until you arrive at High Bank Twin Falls.
 Distance from the parking lot is only one-fourth mile.

 Triple Falls – Located in the Buffalo National River Wilderness Area of the Arkansas Ozark Mountains near Camp Orr, a Boy Scout facility.
 From Jasper,